 - You can find help rapidly through the large WordPress community

-If your website is more specific and you are willing to hire a developer to work for you, Joomla is the appropriate choice.
+If your website is more specific and you are willing to hire a web development team to work for you, Joomla is the appropriate choice.
 It is great for eCommerce websites where signup is required, as it has community/social features integrated.

-If you enjoyed reading this article about Joomla vs WordPress, you should read these as well:
+If you enjoyed reading this article on Joomla vs WordPress, you should check out this one about Blogger vs WordPress.